 Source: Library of Congress, Floridae Americae provinciae recens & exactissima descriptio auctore Iacobo le Moyne cui cognomen de Morgues (by Jacques Le Moyne de Morgues, published 1591)

-That site was better protected from hurricanes, offered fresh water, and the Timucua Indians were friendly.
 On the downside, Fort Caroline was even closer than Charlesfort to the Spanish-controlled islands of Cuba, Hispaniola, and Puerto Rico in the Caribbean.
-There were no Spanish settlements on the mainland, but Spanish ships could blast the French with cannons and bring soldiers for a land attack.
+There were no Spanish settlements on the North American continent in 1564, but they were just several days away via the ocean.
+Spanish ships could sail up the St. John's River and blast the walls of Fort Caroline with cannons while landing soldiers for a ground attack.

 French colonists built Fort Caroline near modern-day Jacksonville (Florida) in 1564 - 43 years before the English built a similar triangular fort at Jamestown